Category: Individual rights

 One proof of this is found in the fact that the only alternative to acting by right is acting by permission.
 Whose permission?

-Answering that question is where you’ll begin to glimpse the true nature of rights; for if humans only act by permission, who gives permission to those whose permission the rest of us are acting under?
+Answering that question is where you’ll begin to glimpse the true nature of rights: if humans only act by permission, who gives permission to those whose permission the rest of us are acting under?
 And who gives permission to those above, and so on?

 Answer: no one — because rights are inalienable in the literal sense: they are not granted, and they cannot be revoked or transferred.